krsticzoran/ai-buddy/README.md

 Email: user@email.com<br />
 Password: z12345<br /><br />

-AI-buddy is an advanced version of ChatGPT that enables users to talk with AI, which can enhance the user experience as well as serve for practicing English language speaking.
+AI-buddy is an advanced version of ChatGPT that enables users to talk with AI, which can enhance the user experience as well as serve for practicing English language speaking. <br /><br />

 The app is built in React and Bootstrap.

-While the application is fully functional, I'm still working on improving its code quality and enhancing the user experience with new features, such as improvements to the speaking option and visual enhancements.
+The project was primarily created to gain experience in React and practice using various React features such as useState, useEffect, useRef, useContext, useCallback, and React.memo.

 <br /><br />